Overview

 On July 25, 2023, Judge Gregory H. Woods of United States District Court for the Southern District of New York denied Bloomberg LP’s motion to dismiss, stating “it is thus plausible that, after discovery, [Ndugga] will be able to demonstrate commonality among BLP’s female producers, reporters and editors, especially since the [editorial management committee] ‘controls all employment decisions’ at BLP.”
 On the same day, the court granted Plaintiff’s motion for reconsideration, reinstating her disparate impact claims.

-The court’s ruling is in response to Cohen Milstein and the Clancy Law Firm’s amended complaint filed against Bloomberg LP in December 2022 on behalf of Naula Ndugga in this gender-based pay individual and putative class action.
+The court’s ruling is in response to Cohen Milstein and the Clancy Law Firm’s amended complaint filed against Bloomberg LP in December 2022 on behalf of Naula Ndugga in this gender-based pay and promotion dissemination lawsuit.

 Previously, the court had denied in part and granted in part Defendant’s motions to dismiss in October 2021 and August 2022, thus allowing Ms. Ndugga’s claims for class-wide pay discrimination and individual hostile work environment and retaliation under New York State and New York City Human Rights laws to move forward, and also permitting Plaintiffs to amend their complaint.